TDesjardins/gwt-site/README.md

 > this is an opinionated project - the goal here is not to get new opinions on what the docs should look like, but to break up many small segments of work to see if we can end up with a better overall project

-## Improvments outlines
+## Improvements outlines

-### The Home page has 4 main links :
+### The home page has four main links :

 - #### Overview

-	- The overview seems to be ok needs some update. maybe the list of the Apps built with GWT.
+	- The overview seems to be ok needs some update. maybe the list of the apps built with GWT.

-  - Why should i use GWT.
+  - Why should I use GWT.

 - #### Download